WalletConnect/walletconnect-docs/docs/swift/auth/wallet-usage.md

 ### Get pending requests

-if you've missed some requests you can querry them with
+if you've missed some requests you can query them with
 ```swift
 Auth.instance.getPendingRequests()
 ```